 Yes, of course.
 But changing supervisors, and research focus, can set back progress in your degree program.
 Graduate departments have procedures in place if a dispute or concern arises between a graduate student and supervisor.
-Conflict resolution is also addressed in the Graduate Supervision Guidelines, and the Graduate Centre for Conflict Resolution (Grad CRC) is a helpful resource, offering peer advisors and additional resources.
+Conflict resolution is also addressed in the Graduate Supervision Guidelines.

 5. Do I need to speak with my supervisor about course selection?